-During the consultation process, input gathered identified an insufficient amount of affordable rental units in comparison to the amount of rental assistance available across Guam.
-In addition, Emergency Rental Assistance (ERA) Program funds was received due to the effects of COVID-19.
+During the consultation process, input gathered identified an insufficient amount of affordable rental units.
+As of October 2022, GHURA's Section 8 program currently has 2,693 vouchers issued, 87 of which are Emergency Housing Vouchers received through the American Rescue Plan.
 To assist homeless and those at risk of homelessness, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provided supplemental funds under the Emergency Solutions Grant (ESG-CV) Program in the amount of \$3,360,550.00 and under the Community Development Block (CDBG-CV) Program in the amount of \$4,453,410.00 for Homelessness Prevention, Rapid Re-housing, Emergency Shelter, Street Outreach, and Employment Assistance.

 Although significant gaps continue to exist within the shelter and service delivery system, the gap identified across all four qualifying populations exists within the housing inventory - specifically, a lack of affordable rental housing units.
 The homeless population, as well as those fleeing domestic violence, dating violence, sexual assault, stalking, and human trafficking need access to decent, safe, affordable rental housing units when exiting the shelter system and would greatly benefit from supportive services to retain their housing and achieve overall stability.
 Increasing the affordable rental housing inventory for these qualifying populations could help alleviate overcrowding at the shelter level and shorten the stay of individuals and households in the system.
-For those at risk of homelessness and other populations, rental assistance and other financial assistance are frequently tapped; however, to reduce sever cost burden and other housing problems, units truly affordable to tis qualifying population are still needed.
+For those at risk of homelessness and other populations, rental assistance and other financial assistance are frequently tapped; however, to reduce sever cost burden and other housing problems, units truly affordable to qualifying population are still needed.